Chapter 18. Upgrading an overcloud on a Red Hat OpenShift Container Platform cluster with director Operator (16.2 to 17.1)

 $ oc rsh -n openstack openstackclient $ ssh controller-0.ctlplane "sudo pcs property set stonith-enabled=false"

-files to the supported Red Hat OpenStack Platform (RHOSP) 17.1 composable services.
-For more information, see Updating composable services in custom roles_data files in the Framework for Upgrades (16.2 to 17.1) guide.
+If your deployment includes custom roles_data files that you created, you must update them to the supported Red Hat OpenStack Platform (RHOSP) 17.1 composable services.
+For more information about the supported RHOSP 17.1 composable services, see Updating composable services in custom roles_data files in the Framework for Upgrades (16.2 to 17.1) guide.

 Procedure